Barbecue Gas Hose and Regulator for BBQ Gas Bottle – Regulator

 It’s the gas coming from these leaks that ignites and causes the vast majority of gas BBQ fires.

-Some experts recommend replacement of the hose and gas regulator assembly as often as every 5 years.
+Some experts recommend replacement of the BBQ gas hose and regulator assembly as often as every 5 years.

 It should cost no more than $50 at your local gas BBQ store.